deanstein/CinderellaCityProject/README.md

 		- Responsible for toggling entire Scenes and associated UI on certain input events
 	- TransformScreenSpaceObject.cs
 		- Responsible for positioning screen space objects (UI) based on the available screen real estate and proportions
+	- Utils.cs
+		- Holds a variety of low-level, common operations shared among other scripts

 ### AssetImportPipeline